 1. There’s no single best protein

 Rule number one for any cat food is normal protein content (35% for dry food, 10-15% for wet food).
-However, it does not matter which meat exactly was used: veal, chicken, turkey, or fish.
+However, it does not matter which meat exactly was used: veal, chicken, turkey, fish or even meat-by products which are trending now.
 How to choose cat food then?
 The chemical composition of animal protein is pretty much the same in all creatures, so you should buy what your cat likes.

 If your feline friend has problems with digestion, try giving it pouches with fish flavors – they mostly consist of white fish.
 Healthy adult cats will be okay with veal, venison, or lamb meat.
 Chicken and turkey are versatile flavors that appeal to the vast majority of cats.